HJvA/fshome/README.md

 ### AIOS

-AIOS (Automation IO service) is an Adafruit bluetooth device gathering a variety of quantities: e.g temperature,humidity,TVOC,eCO2 (on I2C bus) and other quantities connected to the ADC and digIO channels.
-PIR motion detector connected to digin pin 16.
+AIOS (Automation IO service) is an Adafruit bluetooth device gathering a variety of quantities: e.g temperature,humidity,TVOC,eCO2 (on I2C bus) and other quantities connected to the ADC and digIO channels. e.g. a PIR motion detector connected to digin pin 16, and a photocell connected to analog channel A1, and a HV power LED for giving a light flash connected to digital out P0.04.

+### WNDR

+WNDR (netgear WNDR4300 router) reporting LAN traffic.
+Either "rxToday" or "rxYestday" items can be requested as devadr in WNDR.json

 ## Installation <a name="Installation"></a>